vulogov/pyzabbix-agent/README.md

 The following item keys are supported:

-* python.ping - no parameters.
+* `python.ping` - no parameters.
 Return 1 if embedded Python is initialized
-* python.version - returns version of the embedded Python interpreter
+* `python.version` - returns version of the embedded Python interpreter
-* python - calling the Python Zabbix module.
+* `python` - calling the Python Zabbix module.
 The first parameter is the name of the module, the next parameters will be passed to the main() function of the module.
-* python.prof - same as python, but instead returning the value, returns execution time of the module in miliseconds.
+* `python.prof` - same as `python`, but instead returning the value, returns execution time of the module in miliseconds.